lanzilot/dbtondatabricks/README.md

 A Databricks Job with a dbt task runs dbt run daily on a SQL Warehouse.
 Separate environment (dev vs prod) using different schemas.

+## How to Run This Project
+Clone the repo.
+Install dbt: pip install dbt-databricks
+Configure ~/.dbt/profiles.yml with your Databricks credentials.
+Run dbt debug to test connection.
+Run dbt run to build models.

+Run dbt test to validate data